CMU-IS-Computer-Reach/sf-clover-script/README.md

 ### Script output
 Everything you see on console while the script is running will appear in `log.txt`.
 Additionally, the `customers.csv`, `orders.csv`, and `payments.csv` will be saved to `csv_history/<t>/input` while the actual rows that the script tried writing to Salesforce are saved to `csv_history/<t>/actual` (`customers.csv` and `transactions.csv`), where `<t>` represents the time at which the script was invoked.
 Note that `customers.csv`, `orders.csv`, and `payments.csv` are removed if the script runs to completion.

+### Troubleshooting
+Generally speaking, errors outputted by the script are useful to hone in on the source of the problem.
+But here are points at which something might have went wrong:
+- Missing/invalid Salesforce credentials (double check your .env and .env.test files)
+- Connection to Salesforce failed due to maintenance (just wait for a little bit although this is unlikely)
+- Bad customer email format will cause a skip (ie: abc@@computerreach.org)
+- Bad request (maybe there was a breaking change to the Salesforce API; see if anyone is [complaining about this](https://github.com/simple-salesforce/simple-salesforce/issues) but this could probably be fixed by upgrading one of the script's dependencies - see below)

+### Upgrading dependencies
+If at any point you get some errors about bad requests to Salesforce or something, you can try to upgrade `simple-salesforce`, the main dependency of the script.
+1. Go into `requirements.txt` and change the version (x.xx.xx) to the [latest](https://pypi.org/project/simple-salesforce/)
+2. `source bin/activate`
+3. `pip install -r requirements.txt`

+### Making hotfixes
+If you want to modify the script, just follow the subheadings in the script.
+Non-trivial changes might require you to dig a bit into how to work with `pandas` and `simple-salesforce` but the specifics of those are outside the scope of this doc.
+Google is your friend.